NeuroMorphoOrg/PaperBot/README.md

 `cd target`<br>
 `nohup java -jar LiteratureMetadataServiceBoot-1.0.jar &`<br>

 _**NOTE: Although the services can be used on your local machine, they are designed to run in a server.
 If you run them locally and restart your computer this step needs to be executed again.
 Same happens in a server.
-Servers are rebooted that often, but I highly encourage you to create Unix/Linux services following Spring instructions: https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html**_
+Servers are not rebooted that often, but I highly encourage you to create Unix/Linux services following Spring instructions: https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html**_

 ### 2.5.
 Test the service is up & running
 Go to your browser and type: http://localhost:8180/literature/metadata/test